 *Went out to eat too much.
 And as the Brick pointed out, we paid too many times for other people's dinners.
 We ate out from necessity during our trip to North Dakota, as well.
 (We were really careful how much we spent -- a hit, I guess.)

 *Had to stay an extra night in North Dakota.
 Our credit union only transfers money for a two-hour period each day...and we asked too late.
 (Did they warn us about this before we left -- and the Brick asked?
 Nooooo....)
-BUT after I wrote an e-mail to the CEO of Air Academy Credit Union, they apologized, and comped us for the hotel night.
+BUT after I wrote an e-mail to the CEO of Air Academy Credit Union, they apologized, and comped us for the hotel night with a $100 gift card.
 Now, that's classy.
 (Thank you, AAFCU.)

 *Bought a dress for Daughter #2's upcoming wedding.
 I spent 70 DOLLARS.
 I haven't paid this much for an outfit in decades.
 Daughter #2 probably thinks this hilarious, since her wedding gown was $500.
 I can't help it.